tektoncd/pipeline/docs/pipeline-api.md

 </em>
 </td>
 <td>
-<p>Deprecated.
-This field will be removed in a future release.
-Default name for each Step specified as a DNS_LABEL.
+<p>Default name for each Step specified as a DNS_LABEL.
 Each Step in a Task must have a unique name.
 Cannot be updated.</p>
+<p>Deprecated: This field will be removed in a future release.</p>
 </td>
 </tr>
 <tr>